- Signs of a Bad Real Estate Agent

 The most important thing in buying or selling property is closing the deal.
 A great agent makes sure that no detail falls under the radar.

 Finding a buyer or seller is one thing, but closing the deal is a whole other challenge.
-When it comes to dealing property, there are details you shouldn’t miss, such as getting the buyer to obtain a pre-approved mortgage or following up with your property’s appraisal.
+When it comes to buying and selling property, there are details you shouldn’t miss, such as getting the buyer to obtain a pre-approved mortgage or following up with your property’s .
 A good real estate agent makes sure that all details regarding the sale or purchase of the property are dealt with accordingly, even before closing the deal.

 If your real estate agent exhibits these characteristics, it is a telling sign that they are not a good fit for you.
-It may be time for you to look for another agent.
+You should consider looking for a different agent.

 Signs of a Great Real Estate Agent